-With some hotels and holiday-lets having a strict no-dog policy, a campervan trip is the perfect solution for a holiday with your beloved best friend.
+With many hotels and holiday lets having a strict no-dog policy, a campervan trip is the perfect solution for a holiday with your beloved best friend.
 And you’ll be spoilt for choice with Campsited’s huge range of dog-friendly campsites.

 Not only will you save money by bringing them on the road, you’ll make your trip even more memorable.